marcopolo Online payment

 Google Pay™ in app

-We also provide Google Pay™ for native Android applications.
-Our Android SDK client helps you embed Google Pay™ into your application while we will decrypt sensitive payment information for you.
+We also provide Google Pay™ for native Android or iOS applications.
+Our client SDKs (Android, Swift, Flutter, React Native) help you embed Google Pay™ into your application, while we will decrypt sensitive payment information for you.
+The following explanation will use the Android SDK as an example, but other SDKs have the same flow.

-Once you have followed the Google’s setup guidelines, you are ready to beginfor the technical integration with us.
-Google offers a very clear and and concise tutorial on how to implement Google Pay™ on your WebsiteWebsite.
+Once you have followed Google’s setup guidelines, you are ready to begin the technical integration with us.
+Google offers a very clear and concise tutorial on how to implement Google Pay™ on your website.
 The technical integration includes the following steps:

 1. Retrieve Google Pay™